 They calculate your statement balance by adding all of the purchases you made, plus any interest or fees you may have accrued, minus any payments you made during the given time period (or billing cycle), he said.

 “But those billing periods can, and often do, vary from card to card — in other words, it’s not always at the end of the month; for example, the statement for the credit card I use the most ends on the 8th of the month,” he added.

 Issuers calculate your current balance by adding your statement balance plus any purchases, fees or interest and subtracting any payments you made since the end of your statement period.

 “It’s basically everything that you owe to the credit card company as of that date,” Gunter explained.

-Which balance you should pay to avoid interest charges
+Which balance should you pay to avoid interest charges?

 Gunter said when you’re looking at statement versus current balances on credit cards, there are two main things to consider: interest you might pay and rewards you might receive.

 As far as avoiding interest is concerned, paying either the current or the statement balance is going to keep you from paying interest – as long as you pay at least your statement balance, Gunter explained.